xrdocs/cloud-scale-networking/_tutorials/security-acl-on-ncs5500-part2-hybrid-acl.md

 </div>

 Adding one line in the object group for networks, it's like we add 8 lines in a flat ACL.
-As you can see, it's a very flexible way to manage your access-list.
+As you can see, it's a very flexible way to manage your access-lists.

 ## Operation